apache/tvm/relax_spec.md

     «Calls to Relax functions, `ExternFuncs`, or `Op`s that are not pure are also not permitted, but this must be detected during type checking.»

-7. «For functions that contain recursive calls to themselves or mutually recursive global functions (i.e., those where function `a` calls function `b` and function `b` calls function `a`), a return type annotation is *required*.
-[TODO: Do we also require a return shape annotation in such cases?]»
+7. «For functions that contain recursive calls to themselves or mutually recursive global functions (i.e., those where function `a` calls function `b` and function `b` calls function `a`), a return structural annotation is *required*.»
 8. `Op` nodes may appear only as the `op` argument to `Call` nodes.
 9. `ExternFunc` expressions may appear only as the `op` argument to `Call` nodes.
 10. The `type_args` field is used only for type checking calls of `ExternFunc`s and `Op`s.
-Calls to `ExternFunc`s must have exactly one type argument, indicating the return type.
-Calls to `Op`s may use `type_args` as they wish.
 No other calls may have a non-empty `type_args`.
 11. If a variable has both a type annotation and a shape annotation, the `ndim` of any `DynTensorType`s must match the number of dimensions in the corresponding shape annotation.
 12. A function definition inside a `DataflowBlock` may not use `DataflowVar`s from the outer scope in its body.
 We do not define closure capturing for `DataflowVar`s.
 13. «At least one global function in the `IRModule` must be externally linked (have a `global_symbol` attribute) in order to serve as a program entry point.»
 14. «If a global function has a defined `global_symbol` attribute, the `global_symbol` name must be the same as the `GlobalVar`'s name hint.»
-15. «Any `PackedFunc` or operator called in a shape annotation or `shape_` expression must be pure and be annotated as such.»
-16. The node `RuntimeDepShape` may appear only in shape annotations and `shape_` expressions.
-It has no defined semantics at run time.
+15. If the `shape` field of a `TensorStructInfo` in any structural annotation is given, the only permissible expressions are `Var` (the variable must be in scope at the location of the annotation) or `ShapeExpr` (in which any shape variables used must already be in scope, unless the `TensorStructInfo` is the `struct_info` field of a `MatchCast`, in which case a new shape variable is allowed to appear in a dimension by itself).
+Additionally, if the `shape` field is a `ShapeExpr`, the number of dimensions must match the `ndim` field.
+16. If the `values` field of a `ShapeStructInfo` in any structural annotation is given, any shape variables used in it must already be in scope, unless the `ShapeStructInfo` is the `struct_info` field of a `MatchCast`, in which case a new shape variable is allowed to appear by itself as a member of `values`.
+Additionally, the `ndim` field must match the length of `values`.
+17. The `params` and `derive_func` field may not be simultaneously defined in a `FuncStructInfo` annotation; that is, if one is defined, the other must not be defined.
+Additionally, at least one of `params` and `derive_func` _must_ be defined for each `FuncStructInfo` in an annotation.

 Additionally, the criteria for normal form listed in the previous section must apply to any program that has been normalized.

 # Types in Relax

+Relax's type system is intended to enforce strong guarantees that values are passed correctly between expressions.
+The design emphasis is on simplicity, aiming to leave more complex analysis to the structural information.

-Relax presently has six types, defined in the implementation in `python/tvm/relax/ty.py` and `include/tvm/relax/type.h`:
+Relax presently has six types, corresponding to the values in the language:

 1. `DynTensorType`, referring to tensor values (referred to in the front-end as `Tensor`).
 In Relax, tensor types keep track of the rank (number of dimensions) in the `ndim` field and the data type of the tensor data in the `dtype` field.
 Both the rank and data type are optional: Using -1 for `ndim` indicates that the tensor is of unknown rank and using `DataType::Void()` for  `dtype` indicates that it's of unknown data type.
 2. `ShapeType`, referring to shape values.
 The number of dimensions in the shape as given as `ndim` and is optional (using -1 for `ndim` indicates an unknown number of dimensions).